StefanScherer/windows-docker-machine/README.md

 ## Many flavors

-There are three flavors or versions of Windows Server 2016.
+There are several versions of Windows Server.
 This is where you decide which Vagrant VM should be started.

-* `2016` - Windows Server 2016 (10.0.14393) LTS channel
 * `2019` - Windows Server 2019 (10.0.17763) LTS channel
+* `1803` - Windows Server, version 1803 (10.0.17134) Semi annual channel
 * `1709` - Windows Server, version 1709 (10.0.16299) Semi annual channel
-* `1803` - Windows Server, version 1803 (10.0.17134) Semi annual channel
+* `2016` - Windows Server 2016 (10.0.14393) LTS channel
 * `insider` - Windows Server Insider builds
 * `lcow` - Windows Server, version 1709 with LCOW enabled
 * `lcow-1803` - Windows Server, version 1803 with LCOW enabled

-So with a `vagrant up 2016` you spin up the LTS version, with `vagrant up 1709` the 1709 version and with `vagrant up insider` the Insider build.
+So with a `vagrant up 2019` you spin up the LTS version, with `vagrant up 1803` the 1803 semi-annual version and with `vagrant up insider` the Insider build.

 If you don't want to run the **packer** step, you can run `vagrant up 2019-box` and get your box downloaded directly from [Vagrant Cloud](https://app.vagrantup.com/StefanScherer/boxes/windows_2019_docker).

 Tested environments

-* macOS with Vagrant 2.0.3
+* macOS with Vagrant 2.2.0
-  * VMware Fusion Pro 10.1.0
+  * VMware Fusion Pro 11.0.1
-  * VirtualBox 5.2.8
+  * VirtualBox 5.2.20
-* Windows with Vagrant 2.0.3
+* Windows with Vagrant 2.2.0
-  * VMware Workstation Pro 14.1.0
+  * VMware Workstation Pro 14.1.3
   * (VirtualBox see issue [#2](https://github.com/StefanScherer/windows-docker-machine/issues/2))
   * (Hyper-V see issue